 Now that you’ve got the base done, it’s time to pick out a product that works for you.
 You can use a liquid liner that comes in a tiny vial bottle with a thin brush applicator or a felt tip pen.
 You can also use a gel-based eyeliner that comes in a pot.
 You will have to use an angled brush or eyeliner brush for this.
-For the sake of simplicity, let’s use a felt tip eyeliner.
-This is convenient, and easy to use, if you’re a beginner.
-I love using They’re Real!Push Up Eyeliner by Benefit.
-It’s a gel-based eyeliner that comes in a pen form.
-The applicator is the best part since it is angled.
+For the sake of simplicity, use a felt-tip eyeliner.
+This is convenient and easy to use if you are a beginner.

 Now, without further ado, let’s get started with the tutorial!